By Root Freedom | Natural Wellness

 How to use it: Brew red clover blossom tea — steep 1-2 teaspoons of dried red clover blossoms in hot water for 10-15 minutes.
 Drink 2-3 cups daily.
 The flavor is mild and slightly sweet.
 Combine with red raspberry leaf for enhanced hormonal support.

 Where to get it: Dried red clover blossoms from Starwest Botanicals Dried red clover blossoms.
-Grow your own red clover from seed with Seeds_Now — it naturalizes easily in most climates.
+Grow your own red clover from seed with Seeds Now — it naturalizes easily in most climates.

 3. Ashwagandha — For Cortisol and Adrenal Support